Como 1907: Badge

-The element that has characterized almost all the badges that Como has used over the decades is the city's coat of arms in red with a silver cross in the center.
+The element that has characterized almost all the badges that Como has used over the decades is the city's coat of arms in red with a silver cross in the centre.
 In some cases, such as in their 1949–50 season, this cross was adopted in every way as a social symbol and was sewn onto the players' shirts.
 Another element that recurs in the club's badge are the various references to Lake Como.

 Among the first known club badges was the one adopted in 1919 which included a brown ball, surrounded by a white band with the name of the city and the coat of arms of the city.
 In 1927, a change of crest occurred when Como merged with Esperia and was renamed Associazione Calcio Comense.
-The badge took the form of a circle with the name of the club on top in blue, accompanied by a white five-pointed star, and at the bottom appeared a white cross on a red field borrowed from the city's coat arms.
-Since the early 1950s, a new badge was introduced, a blue modern French shield with the club name – Calcio Como in canary letters, and the city's coat of arms emblazoned in the top left corner.
-In 1991, a change to the badge occurred when a white ancile was introduced, containing the city's coat of arms in the center flanked by blue waves.
+The badge took the form of a circle with the name of the club on top in blue, accompanied by a white five-pointed star, and at the bottom appeared a white cross on a red field borrowed from the city's coat of arms.
+In the early 1950s, a new badge was introduced, a blue modern French shield with the club name – Calcio Como in canary letters, and the city's coat of arms emblazoned in the top left corner.
+In 1991, a change to the badge occurred when a white ancile was introduced, containing the city's coat of arms in the centre, flanked by blue waves.
 Above this design appeared the name of the city, while below it was the year the team was founded in blue letters.
 The badge has occasionally been modified in subtle ways, by changing the intensity of the colors and using different typographic letters.

 In 2019, the change of ownership of Como brought with it a new logo, the choice of which was once again left to a popular vote among fans.
 The shield bears the club's name and a lake wave design, superimposed on a Greek cross.
 The design is presented monochromatically in blue or white depending on the surface of the application, while the red component is completely absent.